jeffangama/browsersync-html-css-js/readme.md

 By JEFF ANGAMA - 24 09 2018

 # Pre requisite
-* Install Nodejs, git for windows
+* Install Nodejs, git for windows and run npm install gulp-cli -g

 # How to install ?